-a regusal to recongize and autonomous power within men,
+a regusal to recongize and autonomous power within man,

-Everything is said to come from without and nothing from within..
+Everything is said to come from without and nothing from within...

-And so the sinner we say can find his atonement
+and so the sinner we say can find his atonement

-not in a House of God and through the act of confronting his conscience with the ideal but rather on a psychiatrist's couch where the evul of his past experience can be uncovered where he can be re-educated, re-conditioned or, mostly adjusted to live with that evil along the live with that evil the live with that evil the live with that evil the live with the conditioned or the live with that evil the live with live with the live wi
+not in a House of God and through the act of confronting his conscience with the ideal but rather on a psychiatrist's couch where the evul of his past experience can be uncovered where he can be re-educated, re-conditioned or, mostly adjusted to live with that evil the conditioned or works adjusted to live with that evil healing and peace of mind to many...